The Musk Who Fell to Earth: Production

 The episode was written by Neil Campbell, a freelance writer.
 It guest stars Elon Musk as himself.
 Executive producer Al Jean stated they tried to make the episode not a "kiss-ass" guest star turn, and the episode contains many jabs at Musk's perceived egotism.
 Musk was a fan of the series, having watched the show since attending university.
 He guest starred on the show because he and executive producer James L. Brooks had a meeting, after which Brooks was convinced he wanted a fictional version of Musk on the show.
-The closing theme is David Bowie's "Starman", later associated with Musk's Falcon Heavy launch in 2018.

 Reception

 The episode received an audience of 3.29 million, making it the most watched show on Fox that night.
 Dennis Perkins of The A.V.
 Club gave the episode a C, saying "‘The Musk Who Fell to Earth’ plays out more like a love letter to Musk than a proper Simpsons episode.
 It's like some Simpsons writers met Musk at a TED talk, got smitten when they found out Musk was a fan, and turned an episode of the show over to him.
 Which would be less of a problem if the episode were well-thought-out and funny, Musk were an engaging comic presence, or the Simpsons themselves weren't relegated to supporting status on their own show."

-In 2022 The Guardian said the episode was "perhaps the most fawning" of Musk's celebrity media cameos.
+In 2022, The Guardian said the episode was "perhaps the most fawning" of Musk's celebrity media cameos.

-In November 2022 Musk claimed in a tweet that the episode correctly predicted his acquisition of Twitter, due to a scene where Lisa Simpson feeds birds that are in a birdhouse in Simpson's backyard with a sign that reads "Home Tweet Home".
-Though in reality this scene wasn't a direct reference to Twitter and occurs before Musk appears in the episode.
+In November 2022 Musk claimed in a tweet that the episode correctly predicted his acquisition of Twitter, due to a scene where Lisa Simpson feeds birds that are in a birdhouse in Simpsons' backyard with a sign that reads "Home Tweet Home".
+In reality, this scene was not a direct reference to Twitter and occurs before Musk appears in the episode.
 Though it was also noted by The Independent that the subplot of Mr. Burns laying off a portion of the Springfield Power Plant's staff due to Musk, is similar to Musk's real life mass Twitter layoffs that occurred soon after his acquisition of the platform.